AeromonOy/.github/.github/ISSUE_TEMPLATE/feature_request.md

 * The problem the feature is trying to solve.
 * A description of the functionality of the feature, with a level of detail suitable to the level of planning already done.

+If this change doesn't add new functionality, make sure to label it `refactor` or `documentation` as applicable.

 ### Requirements

 * Write requirements for the change.